mannat-gill/cse15l-lab-reports/lab-report-2-week-3.md

 ![Image](Files_GetFiles_FII2.png)

-SYMPTOM : The expected order of the files in the list was different that tht order of the files outputed by the method.
+SYMPTOM : The expected order of the files in the list was different than the order of the files outputed by the method.

 ![Image](Files_GetFiles_Symptoms.png)